 Senior residents must develop leadership and mentorship for their junior counterparts.
 Conflict resolution and organizational leadership skills must be actively studied and practiced during these informative years.

-The trainee should communicate with the attending surgeon following case assignment to confirm his or her involvement in the case and create a roadmap for the operation.
-The trainee should also thoroughly review the patient’s medical history, symptoms and surgical indications for further reference during the intervention.
+The trainee should communicate with the attending surgeon after case assignment to confirm his or her involvement in the case and create a roadmap for the operation.
+The trainee should also thoroughly review the patient’s medical history, symptoms, and surgical indications for further reference during the intervention.

-Following confirmation of the operative plan with the attending surgeon, the trainee should introduce him or herself to the patient on the day of surgery.
+After confirmation of the operative plan with the attending surgeon, the trainee should introduce himself or herself to the patient on the day of surgery.
 The patient should be marked preoperatively.

-According to the Centers for Medicare and Medicaid Services (CMS) from the Department of Health and Human Services (DHHS) in the United States, the admission and presurgical assessment must be performed within 30 days prior to the scheduled surgery.
+According to the Centers for Medicare and Medicaid Services from the Department of Health and Human Services in the United States, the admission and presurgical assessment must be performed within 30 days before the scheduled surgery.
 If the assessment is documented more than 30 days before the surgical procedure, a new thorough assessment should be performed and documented before the patient undergoes surgical intervention.

 The trainee should evaluate the patient in the preoperative care unit to establish the patient’s baseline function levels for comparison in the postoperative setting.

 The trainee may apply the skull clamp if sufficient experience and familiarity with the preference of the surgeon has been secured.
-It is important to review every patient’s imaging and surgical history prior to skull clamp application to avoid pinning over a sinus, prior craniotomy defect, or shunt reservoir.
-For additional details on this step, please see the chapter on Skull Clamp Placement.
+It is important to review every patient’s imaging and surgical history before skull clamp application to avoid pinning over a sinus, previous craniotomy defect, or shunt reservoir.
+For additional details on this step, see the Skull Clamp Placement chapter.